 then go to

-Extensions / Modelling / Monomer from Dictionary.
+Calculate / Modelling / Monomer from Dictionary.

 This window is used to get coordinates for a ligand

-that already has restraints in the dictionary.
+that already has a restraints dictionary in the CCP4 monomer library.

 Type ALA in the box and click